2010 FC Dallas season

 The 2010 FC Dallas season was the fifteenth season of the team's existence.

-Dallas' season was highlighted by qualifying for the first MLS Cup Championship Game in franchise history, where they ultimately came up short, losing to the Colorado Rapids in overtime, from an own goal by George John who inadvertently deflected a ball into his own net.
+Dallas' season was highlighted by qualifying for the first MLS Cup Final in franchise history, where they ultimately came up short, losing to the Colorado Rapids in extra time, from an own goal by George John who inadvertently deflected a ball into his own net.
 In spite of the MLS Cup shortcomings, Dallas earned a preliminary spot in the 2011–12 edition of the CONCACAF Champions League, for next year.

 During the regular season, the club set a team record for longest home unbeaten streak, with six matches.
 Additionally, during this unbeaten streak from May to October, Dallas set an MLS record for longest road unbeaten streak (11 matches) and overall unbeaten streak (15) before eventually losing to Real Salt Lake towards the end of the season.
 The unbeaten streak, gave Dallas their best regular season record since 2007.
 David Ferreira of Dallas was crowned the league's Most Valuable Player.

 Outside of MLS, the club a short-lived spell in the U.S. Open Cup play-in proper.
 In an April 28 qualification match against D.C.
 United, the club, fielded primarily by reserves, lost 4–2.

+As of 2024, this remains FC Dallas' only MLS Cup final appearance, making the club one of three surviving original MLS franchises to never have won the title (alongside New England Revolution and New York Red Bulls) and of the 10 existing teams founded before 2005 to not have done so.
+At the time of their MLS Cup loss, the club had also never won a trophy; this was rectified in 2016, when they won a domestic double of the Supporters' Shield and the U.S. Open Cup, the last of these same 10 teams to win silverware.